beaufour/netdj-docker/README.md

 * certs are hosted on the host and not in a container.
 When using letsencrypt maybe it should live in the web service itself, or maybe a separate container?

+* nginx prod vs debug handling of certs is ugly